dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

   <dd>
     <p>Any request that creates new data within dCache.
 If the upload
-    overwrites some existing data then the request has both UPLOAD and DELETE activities.</p>
+    overwrites some existing data, then the request has both UPLOAD and DELETE activities.</p>
   </dd>